rothgar/netdata-wiki/Home.md

 I need help documenting everything.
 If you can help, please open a github issue stating you want to help.
 I'll be notified.

-You should at least read the section **[[Why netdata?]]**.
-It has a good overview of the key benefits of installing netdata on your systems.
+You should at least walk through the pages of the wiki.
+They has a good overview of netdata and how to use it.

 ## Support